Recent developments with Anheuser-Busch InBev SA/NV (BUD) have led to the company’s beta value being reach 1.24 cents. - News Daemon

 Anheuser-Busch InBev SA/NV (NYSE: BUD) Trading Performance Indicators

-Here are Anheuser-Busch InBev SA/NV’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.97.
+You can see what Anheuser-Busch InBev SA/NV (BUD) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.98.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 2.87, a number that is poised to hit 0.62 in the next quarter and is forecasted to reach 3.81 in one year’s time.